 The South is steeped in tradition.
 Celebrations below the Mason-Dixon line have been handed down from generation to generation.
-From naming children to holidays and everything in between, Southerners have their unique ways of celebrating special occasions.
+From naming children to holidays and everything between, Southerners have unique ways of celebrating special occasions.

 Weddings are no different.